About us

 1. E-V13 Balkan Haplogroup - Thracian auxiliary Roman army soldier or Roman legionary (c.
 AD 43-410), whose descendants eventually settled in Scotland

 Evidence shows members of this extremely rare group to be that of the extant Wauchobs of Counties Donegal and Tyrone, Ulster.
 Family tradition states three Wauchope brothers arrived to Ireland in 1642 as Cromwellian soldiers in the Scottish army under General Munro.
 Their exact connection back to the Borders of Scotland whence they came is not certain, but presumed to be Dumfriesshire (due to a close association with the Grahams of Canonbie, descendants of the Earls of Montrose).
 Results from this group demonstrate a genetic link between the modern spellings Wachob, Walkup, and Wauchope.
 Recently Wishop has been added to the list, cementing the connection to Scotland.
+Latest test results show the man who is the most recent common ancestor of this line is estimated to have been born around AD 1609.
 Hopefully, a link to a more recent line of Waughs will also be found.

 Group B. Evidence shows members of this group to be that of the extant Waughs of Roxburghshire, Scotland.